jzpero/mednotes/docs/Critical Care/Procedures/Neuromuscular Blockade.md

 **Neostigmine** and **edrophonium** and **pyridostigmine** antagonize the action of NMBAs by inhibiting acetylcholinesterase, increasing the junctional concentration of acetylcholine.
 Median reversal time is approx. 15 minutes.
 These only really work if there is sufficiently low NMBA anyways (TOF > 3).
 Increases muscarinic activity, so give in conjunction with glycopyrrolate or another antimuscarinic to avoid significant bradycardia and bronchoconstriction.

 ### Sugammadex
 This is an encapsulating gamma-cyclodextrin compound that binds rocuronium and vecuronium.
 Compound is renally excreted.
 Binding happens in the plasma.
-Can uniquely reverse deep and profound levels of NMB and is faster than spontaneous recovery from succinylcholine.
+Can uniquely reverse deep and profound levels of NMB and is *faster than spontaneous recovery from succinylcholine*.

 ## Complications of Neuromuscular Blockade
 *   due to immobility and paralysis: